 But you also love your family and friends, and being active in your community.
-You love your career or you’re figuring out what it means to be retired.
+You love your career, or you’re figuring out what it means to be retired.
 You go to yoga or hike or ride your mountain bike.
 Maybe all three!

 You want writing to enhance that life, not take over.
 So all those “rules” about writing—do it every day, write from 9 to 5, write first thing in the morning—don’t always apply.
-How then, do you make time for writing and create the stories you want to write?

 We are creative, energetic, determined, and ambitious.
 We are also susceptible to procrastination, doubt, overwhelm, and our many daily obligations.